-Students should fly into O’Hare International Airport or Midway International Airport in Chicago.
-The International Programs staff will help coordinate your transportation from the airport to Valpo.
+Students should fly into O’Hare International Airport or Midway International Airport in Chicago and plan to take the bus to the city Valparaiso.

-- Ride the Coach USA Supersaver Bus to Portage, Ind. (a small town about 15 miles from Valpo).
+- Ride the Coach USA Supersaver Bus to Valparaiso.

-- The cost is approximately $30 for a one-way trip from the airport to Portage.
+- The cost is approximately $30 for a one-way trip from the airport to Valparaiso.

-- At O’Hare, the bus leaves from the Bus Shuttle Center in Terminal 2 and in Terminal 5.
+- At O’Hare, the bus leaves from the Bus Shuttle Center in Terminal 2 and also from Terminal 5.

-- Ask the bus driver to call our office ($1 charge) and let us know when you will arrive at Portage.
+- Ask the bus driver to call our office ($1 charge) and let us know when you will arrive.